Trump ally Steve Bannon surrenders after his indictment on two counts of contempt of Congress - KTVZ

 By Chandelis Duster, CNN

-Steve Bannon, a former adviser to former President Donald Trump, turned himself in to the FBI Monday morning to self-surrender after being indicted on criminal contempt charges on Friday.
+Steve Bannon, a former adviser to former President Donald Trump, turned himself in to the FBI Monday morning after being indicted on criminal contempt charges for refusing to cooperate with the House committee investigating January 6.

 Bannon was defiant when addressing TV cameras, saying, “We’re taking down the Biden regime.”